manticoresoftware/manticoresearch-php/docs/indices.md

 Alter
 ====
 Alter perform changes on indexes.
 Currently supported only add/drop columns.
+Note that `text` type cannot be used in this call.

+Expects `index` name.

 `body` parameters:

 * `operation` -  mandatory, possible values: add,drop